 I use both of these companies for my personal websites and also my clients’ websites.
 They are both excellent companies.

 Get WordPress Installed

-Now you have bought your domain and set up your hosting package you’re ready install your WordPress and begin development on your website.
+Now you have bought your domain and set up your hosting package you’re ready to install your WordPress and begin development on your website.
 It’s too easy!
 Only one click at either of these companies.

-Of course, much more discussion could be engaged here – however this will get you started on the right track to building your web presence.
+Of course, much more discussion could be engaged here – however, this will get you started on the right track to building your web presence.
 Yes, there are several alternatives to using WordPress and they may OK for certain projects.
 But keep in mind there are many valid reasons WP is the favourite of web developers & designers as well as business owners and customers.

 Why Use WordPress?

 WordPress is the top ranking Content Management System (CMS) in the world today and powers an impressive 25% of the web (and growing).
 60% of all websites with a Content Management System (CMS) are built on WordPress.
-The stats demonstrate the dominance of WordPress speak for themselves.
+The stats demonstrate the dominance of WordPress speaks for themselves.
 Stats are as of 2016.
 WordPress is trusted by top enterprise companies such as:

 So What’s Next?

 Install WordPress with a Premium Theme or better still, hire a skilled WP designer to help you get it right and avoid a huge initial learning curve.
 The time you save is well worth your investment and gives you the opportunity to focus on the basics of building your business instead of spinning your wheels trying to figure out the geeky stuff to get a good looking, effective website launched.